MarkStrendin/KillingFloor2DedicatedServerConfig/Readme.md

  2. Logon anonymously using the command `logon anonymous`
  3. It won't remember where it's installed, so tell it where you've installed it using the command `force_install_dir E:\killingfloor2\`
  4. Update using the command `app_update 232130 validate`.
 This will take a while, depending on your internet connection.

+# Web admin
+Web Admin is enabled in the `Config/KFWeb.ini` file.
+The username is `administrator`.
+The password is the admin password, either set in the `PCServer-KFGame.ini` file, or in your `KFServer.bat` file (the bat file overrides the ini file)
+By default it is configured to run on port 8080.
+Access it via a web browser on your local network by going to your server's IP address, port 8080, like this: https://10.0.0.104:8080

 # Running the dedicated server
 Double click the batch file `KF2Server.bat`, or ideally make your own (as I've done in this repo) and run that instead.
 Mine is called `StartServer.bat`.